 In the sports and fitness industry, broken promises can have a significant impact on your customers.
 If a client takes you to court over an unfulfilled fitness objective, such as failure to meet a guaranteed weight loss goal, your professional liability insurance policy could help pay for the resulting legal fees.

-While professional liability insurance covers work errors and accusations of negligence, it does not offer complete protection.
-Accidents and injuries can happen in any fitness studio.
-Other policies to consider include:
+While professional liability insurance covers errors and accusations of negligence, it does not offer complete protection.
+Other insurance policies to consider include:

 General liability insurance: This policy covers expenses related to customer injuries and property damage.
 It also covers advertising injuries, such as an accusation of slander from a competing business.